TresSims/Nickel2Danmaku/Documentation/Story/Mortal Realm/Script Level 1.md

 Misty: Uh-oh, you two are faster than you look.
 Guess it can't be helped.

+Bet: Wow.
+That's a lot of cats.
+I don't think I've ever seen so many in one area...

-Bet: Seriously, aren't Witch Kit's dangerous?
-Should so many of them be in this close contact?
-Some of them look full, too...
+Glitch: Normally Kits are harmless...but so many of them in one area... a good amount of them look full....

-Misty: My cuties are definitely getting their fill of souls.
+Misty: My babies are definitely getting their fill of souls.
 Dr. K says we need lots of 'em for the ritual.

 Glitch: The ritual...?

-Bet: I dunno who you're pretending we know, lady, but there's no way we can let you keep collectin' all this energy.
+Bet: I dunno who you're pretending we know, lady, but there's no way we can let you keep collectin' all this energy!

-Misty:  Haven't you boys ever heard what happens to the curious cats?
+Misty:  Haven't you boys ever heard what happens to curious cats?

+# Gameplay
+Misty's official battle has 3 regular bullet patterns and 2 spell cards.
+The regular bullet patterns will include cats zig zagging down and shooting roughly in the direction of the player.
+She will shoot bullets in a straight line via direction queues of a line, followed by a blast of bullets in a direction.